facebookarchive/witd/README.md

 # witd

 `witd` is a light executable that makes it easy to use Wit.ai on a wide range of devices.
-It manages the audio recording and the queries to Wit.ai.
+It managesclient audio recording and communication wit Wit.ai.

+## Why?

+Wit.ai allows developers to build smart apps and devices.
+Developers have to do 3 things:

+- record audio
+- stream audio to Wit

 ## How to build

-Witd is written in [Rust][rust].
+`witd` is written in [Rust][rust].
 Build it with:

 ```bash
 $ cargo build